software-mansion/protostar/website/docs/cli-reference.md

 ```
 Compile contracts.
 #### `contracts CONTRACT_SOURCE_IDENTIFIER[]`
 Path or contract name defined in the configuration file.
-If not provided, all contracts defined in the configuration file are going to be build.
+If not provided, all contracts defined in the configuration file are going to be built.
 #### `--cairo-path PATH[]`
 Additional directories to look for sources.
 #### `--compiled-contracts-dir PATH=build`